New Exhibits & Immersive Experiences: The Most Cutting Edge Encounters in Chicagoland

 Opened June 17, 2022

-Traipse through installations by local artists, pluck candy-colored macarons from a rotating conveyor belt, toss handfuls of Chicago-flag-colored confetti through the air, slide (or jump or swim) through a giant, monochromatic ball pit filled with 200,000+ serenely mint-green balls, and more at Color Factory Chicago, which spans over 25,000 square feet in Lower Level 2 of Willis Tower.
-Click here to read Rachel’s review.
+Traipse through installations by local artists, toss handfuls of Chicago-flag-colored confetti through the air, slide (or jump or swim) through a giant, monochromatic ball pit filled with 200,000+ serenely colored balls, and more at Color Factory Chicago, which spans over 25,000 square feet in Lower Level 2 of Willis Tower.

 Opened July 16, 2022

 Come face to face with your favorite dinosaurs at Jurassic Gardens in the Volo Auto Museum.
-Click here to get all the details about what you’ll see, how to get food, or even tips for extending your visit to the far north suburbs.
+Read our guide to Volo Auto Museum to get all the details about what you’ll see, how to get food, and tips for extending your visit to the far north suburbs.

 New Exhibits in Chicago and the Suburbs